klaudia121/stunning-future/README.md

+**The relationship between perceived remaining lifetime and psycho-social traits.**

 # Future prediction model
 This is the project for the advanced programming and machine learning classes.
 We have tried to create the classification model based on the questionaries implement from the LEMON/dataset (*https://ftp.gwdg.de/pub/misc/MPI-Leipzig_Mind-Brain-Body-LEMON/Behavioural_Data_MPILMBB_LEMON/*).

-# Hypothesis
+# Research question
-The topic of the project: *"Relationship between perception of remaining time in life and other traits."*

-Research question: Can model predict wether someone has open-ended vs limited time perspective based on other information like gender, usage of the alcohol, anxiety trait, stress perception, socio-emotional support?
+Can a model predict wether someone has open-ended vs limited time perspective based on other information like gender, usage of the alcohol, anxiety trait, stress perception, socio-emotional support?

 # Variables
-Our considered variables include:
+The variables we consider:

 **DEPENDENT**: Future Time Perspective (FTP)